-The next revelation comes in the form of a Tripytch that extends content space wise rather than time wise.
-Tripytchs have been used for layering effect in the past such as Toshio Matsumoto's For My Damaged Right Eye and Andy Warhol's Chelsea Girls but these were only used for parallel imagery.
+The next revelation comes in the form of a Dipytch that extends content space wise rather than time wise.
+Dipytchs have been used for layering effect in the past such as Toshio Matsumoto's For My Damaged Right Eye and Andy Warhol's Chelsea Girls but these were only used for parallel imagery.
 Woolworths Choir chooses to expand these effect further.
 The rapid pacing starts with a clone image, a one second blanket of security then cutting to Image Left Side, Text Right Side like in an art book.
 The image duplicates, the clicking distracts you while the image adjusts, like a magic trick.
-Furniture is probed from different angles, examined, annotated, positioned in the area, all in the span of frames (by the end of the 8 minute section you know the entire structure of the church from the parclose at the front to the foilate carving adjuring every corner.
-But even then the frame chances from an imitation decor explanation to a literal one in a book, the lines shown horizontally folding into the top of the frame even contrast the frames own split in other shots.
+Furniture is probed from different angles, examined, annotated, positioned in the area, all in the span of frames.
+By the end of the 8 minute section you know the entire structure of the church from the parclose at the front to the foilate carving adjuring every corner.
+But even then the frame cuts from an imitation decor explanation to a literal one in a book, the lines shown horizontally folding into the top of the frame even contrast the frames own split in other shots.
 It's uneven enough not to be its own quadrants but has enough structure to operate in a fantasy zone where you know what comes next but not where, when or how (even the clicks are later imposed with drum beat, tamborine shakes, choir singing, nothing is left alone).